sysbox-pty-ltd/noti-sound-jira-app/README.md

-# Forge Hello World

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue panel.
+# Noti Sound Jira App

+The whole purpose of this project is play a sound when a new ticket is created.

+## Requirements

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.

-## Requirements

 See [Set up Forge](https://developer.atlassian.com/platform/forge/set-up-forge/) for instructions to get set up.

 ## Quick start